ElDondo/Lelijke-Aap/README.md

 # Music-New Discord Music Bot

 ## First time setup:
+1. Make sure you have NodeJS installed
+2. Open command line in the bot map
+3. Type npm install

-1. Rename "template.env" to just ".env" and fill in your TOKEN and CLIENT_ID.
+4. Rename "template.env" to just ".env" and fill in your TOKEN, CLIENT_ID and GUILD_ID.
-2. Load slash commands
+5. Load slash commands
-3. Start bot
+6. Start bot

 ---